astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/goodcode/comments.md

 Recently I was in a coding interview with a "big tech" company.
-I had stumbled through the actual coding part and found a decent recursive solution and was happy with myself, and then I got a random question from the interviewer: "What do you think about commenting?
+I had stumbled through the actual coding part and found a decent recursive solution and was happy with myself, and then I got an unexpected question from the interviewer: "What do you think about commenting?
 What is your policy on commenting code"

 I made up some rushed answer about how I like to comment and try to comment everything, but also there's a balance in commenting and if the code is self explanatory it's not necessary.

-Almost immediately after, he spoke for 2 minutes on how commenting is the worst (or so it felt like, as I nodded along sadly) and this is something they would watch out for and work on at the company and how you should be writing the most glorious code that does not need commenting.
+Almost immediately after, he spoke for 2 minutes on how commenting is the worst (I nodded along sadly) and this is something they would watch out for and work on at the company.
+He explained that you should be writing the good code that is meaningful and doesn't need comments to begin with.

 Further, at one of my internships, my boss was actually adamant that we shouldn't be commenting code (to my coworkers' delight!) and **definitely**